kyverno/website/content/en/docs/Writing policies/exceptions.md

 A cluster administrator wishes to grant an exception to a Pod or Deployment named `important-tool` which will be created in the `delta` Namespace.
 A PolicyException resource is created which specifies the policy name and rule name which should be bypassed as well as the resource kind, Namespace, and name which may bypass it.

 {{% alert title="Note" color="info" %}}
 Auto-generated rules for Pod controllers must be specified along with the Pod controller requesting exception, if applicable.
+Since Kyverno's auto-generated rules are additive in nature, when specifying specific resource names of Pod controllers, it may be necessary to use a wildcard (`*`) to allow the Pods emitted from those controllers to be exempted.
 {{% /alert %}}

 ```yaml